Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

 -- (Self-Hosted Instances Only)--

-On self-hosted instances, large datasets can be efficiently imported by placing them directly in the file system (WKW-format only):
+On self-hosted instances, large datasets can be efficiently imported by placing them directly on the file system (WKW-format or Zarr only):

 - Place the dataset at